ersilia-os/osa-murd/README.md

 This repository contains scripts and data used to produce MurD ligand candidates for Open Source Antibiotics (OSA), as described in issue [#69](https://github.com/opensourceantibiotics/murligase/issues/69).
 Most information realted to MurD can be found in the corresponding [murligase](https://github.com/opensourceantibiotics/murligase) OSA repository.

 ## The challenge
 The target is the bacterial enzyme [MurD](https://github.com/opensourceantibiotics/murligase/wiki).
-We have been asked to take existing crystal structures of MurD and generate novel small molecules tha tbind to an allosteric pocket.
+We have been asked to take existing crystal structures of MurD and generate novel small molecules that bind to an allosteric pocket.

 ## Available data